 How to Apply

-• A completed CSU Graduate School Application form.
+• A completed CSU Graduate School Application.

-• Your Resume or Curriculum Vitae (CV).
+• Your resume or curriculum vitae (CV).

 • Transcript(s) for all previous college work (students who apply with unofficial transcripts and are admitted must provide the official version of all transcripts within their first semester).